Michele-Carbone-New-Cover

 6. Coat another large bowl with a bit of olive oil and transfer the dough to the oiled bowl.
 Cover it with plastic wrap and allow the ingredients to rest for a half an hour.

-8. Now, for a total of 4 times, every twenty minutes, “pull” or “fold” the dough in a rotating fashion until you have rotated/folded the dough 360°.
+7. Now, for a total of 4 times, every twenty to thirty minutes, “pull” or “fold” the dough in a rotating fashion until you have rotated/folded the dough 360°.
 Re-cover the bowl and allow it to rest until another 20-30 minutes have passed.

 Enjoy the results!